What Is Pulmonary Stenosis?

 A challenge for some kids with pulmonary stenosis is that it can come back again after treatment.
 This can happen for different reasons, including scar tissue that forms after a procedure or a valve replacement that doesn't grow as kids get bigger.
 So some kids might need several procedures to keep the valve healthy.

-Because pulmonary stenosis can be a lifelong condition, kids who have the defect will need to see a cardiologist (a doctor who specializes in treating heart problems) regularly to make sure the narrowing isn't getting worse.
+Because pulmonary stenosis can be a lifelong condition, kids who have the defect will need to see a cardiologist (a doctor who treats heart problems) regularly to make sure the narrowing isn't getting worse.

 Many children won't need specific medical treatment, and those who do usually can enjoy most regular activities after their recovery.
 Kids and teens with moderate or severe pulmonary stenosis should talk with their cardiologist before playing competitive sports or being very physically active.